KAdamek/AccRQA/docs/src/install.rst

 Install from the binary wheel
 -----------------------------

+Binary wheels can be downloaded from GitHub release page.
 To install accrqa from binary wheel use:

   .. code-block:: bash